Read our 2018 investigative report on Crisis Pregnancy Centers in Maryland

 History of CPCs in Maryland:

 In 2009, Maryland became the first state in the nation to introduce a legislative measure to address the deceptive practices of anti-choice crisis pregnancy centers or limited services pregnancy resources centers.
 Soon after the bill failed in committee, two similar ordinances were introduced, but were legally challenged.
 The 2009 Montgomery County resolution lost on appeal in the U.S. Fourth Circuit Court of Appeals in 2014; and now after nine years, the Fourth Circuit ruled against the 2010 Baltimore City ordinance.
-In April 2018, the City of Baltimore appealed the decision to the U.S. Supreme Court.
+In April 2018, the City of Baltimore appealed the decision to the U.S. Supreme Court, but later lost.

 The Fourth Circuit’s decisions may seem like defeats, but it is important to note that Baltimore was the first city in the country to enact an ordinance to regulate anti-choice crisis pregnancy centers.
 Enactment of local and statewide measures in California, New York, Washington, and Hawaii have all cited Baltimore City and Montgomery County’s regulation efforts.